-FQDN means Fully Qualified Domain Name.
-It is the fullest possible domain name of a host or a computer, on the internet.
+The popular acronym FQDN stands for Fully Qualified Domain Name.
+It represents the fullest possible domain name of a host or a computer on the internet.
 In addition, it could be related to a website or to a server.

 The hostname can show a specific service or protocol for the domain like “mail” or “ftp”.

 The FQDN serves to show the exact location of an object inside the DNS hierarchy.